n-kishore1983/ai-hoa-support/README.md

 ## Summary

 This project turns HOA governing documents into a searchable, agent-friendly knowledge layer.
-By combining document ingestion, embeddings, vector search, and MCP tooling, it gives an AI agent a reliable, document-backed way to answer HOA policy questions.
+By combining document ingestion, embeddings, vector search, Lucerne BM25 search, Redis-backed deduplication, OCR fallback, and MCP tooling, it gives an AI agent a reliable, document-backed way to answer HOA policy questions.